Inwerpsel/use-theme-editor/src/components/movable/README.md

 literally the same object (referentially), with the same props it's getting from the app component (if any).

 There is a very small amount of overhead per element (< 0.1ms), which is there regardless of whether the element is shown or not.
+This overhead is much more pronounced on the dev build of React.
+In fact on the production build the combined overhead of all elements doesn't exceed 0.1ms.
 For the majority of cases this will be utterly negligible.
 But if there would be hundreds of hidden elements it could start adding up.
 But it's likely still negligible compared to the code that renders this many elements.